 Boutefas comes from the Swiss canton of Vaud.
 This smoked pork sausage has a fat, somewhat segmented and asymmetrical shape due to its natural casing—a pouch known as the cecum (or caecum).
 Butchers stuff this sack with raw pork meat, bacon, salt and spices.
 Its contents are generally identical to the famous Saucisson Vaudois, except for the casing.
 Unlike most sausages, which are sealed at both ends, the Boutefas has only one opening tied up with a string.

-Only butchers in Vaud produce the Boutefas.
+Only butchers in Vaud produce this bulbous meat product.
 Each has their own secret recipe.
 It’s nearly, if not impossible to find the Boutefas for sale at butchers or markets in other regions of Switzerland.

 What is the Nuit du Boutefas?

-After we tasted all the Boutefas, the following finalists were chosen:
+After we tasted all the contest entries, the following finalists were chosen:

 - Boucherie à la Ferme Martin Georges et fils – Puidoux